-I recently saw four patients that I had an almost word-for-word conversation with regarding their decision to undergo surgery.
-All were men between the ages of 45-65.
+I saw four patients within two weeks that I had an almost the same word-for-word conversation with regarding their decision to undergo surgery.
+All were professional men between the ages of 45-65.
 They had leg pain originating from an identifiable problem in their spine.
-The pain was severe enough that each wanted to have surgery but they were all at least an 8 out of 10 on the anxiety scale and were not sleeping well.
-Their stresses included a seriously ill children, loss of jobs, marital problems, etc. and none of them were coping that well.
+The pain was severe enough that each wanted to have surgery, but they were all at least an 8 out of 10 on the anxiety scale and were not sleeping well.
+Their stresses included seriously ill children, loss of jobs, marital problems, etc. and none of them were coping that well.

 Can you live with your anxiety?

 They were familiar with the DOC project but had not engaged with the concepts at a meaningful level.
 They were coming back for their second and third visits.
-Finally I asked each of them the same question, “What would it be like if I could surgically solve the pain in your leg but the anxiety you are experiencing would continue to progress over the next 30 to 40 years?”
+Finally, I asked each of them the same question, “What would it be like if I could surgically solve the pain in your leg, but the anxiety you are experiencing would continue to progress over the next 30 to 40 years?”
 Their eyes widened with a panicked look and every one replied, “That would not be OK.
-I could not live like this.”
+I couldn’t live like this.”
 Each of them also grabbed his leg and asked, “Won’t getting rid of this pain alleviate my anxiety?”
 My answer was “No.”

 I told them that although I would love to get rid of their leg pain with surgery, my bigger concern was their severe anxiety and possibly chronic pain.
 I recalled my 15-year battle with pain and anxiety.
 I was on an endless quest to find the one answer that would give me relief; especially for the anxiety.
 I also remembered the intensity of that need.
 At that moment I realized that each of these patients felt that by getting rid of the pain they could lessen or solve their anxiety.